Hailgrim/GitLab-CI-CD-Dockerization/README.md

 If importing, enable `Import sources` in
 `Admin` → `Settings` → `General` → `Import and export settings`.
+Please note that the address of the repository being created must contain only lowercase characters, otherwise there may be problems with sending images to the GitLab Container Registry.

 If the template lacks `.gitlab-ci.yml`, create it via `Build` → `Pipeline editor` → `Configure Pipeline` → `Commit changes`.